marijnbaar/new-adventures/README.md

 In the app users can select a holiday destination in Holland (my database has a list of different city's) and then they will be provided with a list of hotspots that can be visited in, or in the vacinity of that city.

 # Preperations
-The first step would be making sure that I can actually access the google maps API.
-I have run a succesfull test.
-Second, fetching based on location and a specific kind of place.

 Create a single page application with React.
 Set up the Express server to fetch data